Xavier577/nipro/readMe.md

 ```

-> To install dependencies and run render the react app
+> To install dependencies and run render the react app(with live reload)

 ```
 cd frontend

 npm install

-npm run dev
+npm run start

 ```